JackLai6726/ExcelProjects/README.md

 # ExcelProjects
-Some of the project I've done in Excel
+Some of the projects I've done in Excel

 ## [Coffee Sales Interactive Dashboard](https://github.com/JackLai6726/ExcelProjects/blob/main/CoffeeSalesDashboard.xlsx)
 Built an interactive dashboard for data visualisation of coffee sales data ☕